randomwangran/magit-playground/xx-org/issue.md

 I recently find a strange behavior using rg to search a string with in a folder.

-The folder structure is this (or [[https://github.com/randomwangran/magit-playground/commit/16e4eb3d03ca9358f1ad1bbd2a30e42f4c4b4dc7][this minimal example]]):
+The folder structure is this (or [https://github.com/randomwangran/magit-playground/commit/16e4eb3d03ca9358f1ad1bbd2a30e42f4c4b4dc7](this minimal example):

 ```
 xx-org